stevenmsl/ng6-intro/README.md

 npm install -g @angular/cli

 ## Creating Project
-Run the following command in the command prompt: ng new ng6-proj --style=scss --routing
+Run the following command in the command prompt to create project: ng new ng6-proj --style=scss --routing
 If you encounter any error while creating project, remove and reinstall CLI again

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+## Animations
+Run the following command in the command prompt to install animations: npm install @angular/animations@6.0.3 --save

+## Build project
+Run the following command to build the project. “dist” folder will be created. ng build
+Run the following command to further reduce the size of the “dist” folder ng build --prod

 ## Development server